This post contains affiliate links. Please see our disclosure policy.

 How To Add These Standing Ab Exercises To Your Weekly Routine

-• Add two or three standing ab exercises to any workout you do.
-Tack them on the end of your strength workout or after your cardio workout.
-Do approx. Two sets of 10-12 repetitions of each exercise that you choose.
+• Add to Existing Workouts: Add two or three standing ab exercises to any workout you do.
+Tack them on the end of your strength training workout or after your favorite cardio workout.
+Do approximately two sets of 10-12 repetitions of each exercise that you choose.

-• Make it a daily thing.
-Perform at least one or two of these exercises for 15 reps every single day any time of day.
+• Make a Daily Habit: Perform at least one or two of these exercises for 15 reps every single day any time of day.

-• Create an interval workout with 5-7 of these exercises.
+• Create an Interval Workout: Make your own interval workout with 5-7 of these exercises.
 Do each exercise for 30 seconds and rest for 15 seconds in between.
 Don’t stop until you’ve gone through them all.
 Repeat the sequence of work to rest for another round if you are feeling energized.

 Benefits Of Standing Abs Exercises